schlenger/collective-soundworks.github.io/docs/misc/setting-up-environment.md

 #### EcmaScript Syntax

-It nice to install a new package to support new JavaScript language features:
+It's nice to install a new package to support new JavaScript language features:

 1. In Sublime type: `cmd + shift + p`
 2. Type "Install" in the dialog box, select "Package Control: Install Package"